Awwal41/MaterialSim/README.md

 ## 🚀 Overview

-The Materials AI Agent is a sophisticated system that combines large language models with computational materials science tools to automate molecular dynamics simulations, property calculations, and materials discovery workflows.
+The MaterialSim AI Agent is a sophisticated system that combines large language models with computational materials science tools to automate molecular dynamics simulations, property calculations, and materials discovery workflows.
 It enables researchers to perform complex materials simulations through natural language interfaces.

 ## ✨ Key Features